 This is the start of a series of posts about how we understand disability and the way that shapes the experiences of disabled people.
+This post introduces the whole topic and the rest of the series explores each model in detail:

 You can read the quick summary below, or scroll further for a more in-depth discussion.